Niryo/controllerim/README.md

 }
 ```
 * #### `clearState()`:
-Clears the state back to it's initial value.
+Clears the state back to its initial value.

 ```javascript
 class someController extends Controller {